eonist/Babel/README.md

 ### Installation:

 1. Fork github.com/eonist/Babel to your own github user / org
-2. Store the your openai-key with the name: MY_SECRET in your repository settings.
+2. Store your secrets in the repo settings: OPENAI_API_KEY, GITHUB_SECRET, SLACK_SECRET
 3. Add the spm package to your app project: `github.com/username/Babel` in your package or xcode project

+### Obtain secrets:

+- OpenAI -> admin.openai.com/api-secrets
+- Slack -> slack.com/settings/token
+- Github -> Github.com/username/reponame/settings/token

 ### Gotchas:

 - Ensure that the Localizable.strings file exists in the root directory of your repository or adjust the path accordingly.

 ### Todo:

 - Add badge for platforms: WatchOS, iOS, VisionOS, MacOS
 - Add unit-tests
 - Add apples AI language translation kit to the unit tests, to double check language consistancy.